pyrates/roll/docs/reference.md

 Add [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS)-related headers.
 Especially useful for APIs.

+You can set the `Access-Control-Allow-Origin` header with the `origin` parameter and the `Access-Control-Allow-Methods` header with the `methods` parameter (list).

 ### `logger`

-Log each and every request.
+Log each and every request by default.
+You can pass a `level` parameter and a `handler`.
+Both are classic `logging` module objects.

 ### `options`